Mark-AIICT/CAD-2/Documents/EverydaySetup.md

    1. run **cmd.exe** from the Windows  Start button.
    2. Run the command **git clone --depth 1 https://github.com/Mark-AIICT/CAD-2.git C:\Users\Admin\Desktop\MarksFiles**
    3. Navigate to **C:\Users\Admin\Desktop\MarksFiles\setups**, then right-mouse click **bootstrap.cmd** and **run as administrator**
+   4. While it's running, Sign in to Visual Studio on the Lab Environment.
+You can use any Microsoft account.
-   4. After running the above you'll see that it reboots the Virtual Machine.
+   5. When the script end it reboots the Virtual Machine.
 That's necessary.
-   5. After it restarts, Sign in to Visual Studio on the Lab Environment.
    6. Save the lab. (the save link is at the top right of the screen in the dropdown menu)

 # What does this do?